letoram/durden/tools.md

 	<img alt="dropdown terminal" src="images/dropdown.png" style="width: 50%"/>
 </a></center>

-It is also a [safety/security](security) feature (see that page for more detail), and deliberately avoids sharing settings with the normal [terminal](terminal).
+It is also a [safety/security](security) and deliberately avoids sharing settings with the normal [terminal](terminal).
 It also introduces these additional settings:

 - Width: percentage of active display width to allocate
 - Height: percentage of active display height to allocate

 Its settings are registered on the path
-<i>global/config/tools/dropdown terminal</i> and the terminal itself is
+<i>global/settings/tools/dropdown terminal</i> and the terminal itself is
 activated via the <i>global/tools/dropdown terminal</i> path.
 To be efficient, it should be bound to a keyboard combination.